atwatanmalikm/argo-exercise/README.md

 # argo-exercise

-Repository for implementing Argo CD in OKD
+Repository containing manifests for implementing Argo CD in OKD